From the past for the future

 Federal road B11: Munich-Wolfratshausen-Mittenwald-Innsbruck

-Munich Public Transport (MVV): S7 train to Wolfratshausen (every 20 minutes from Munich Central Station), then with bus 370 or 379 to Waldram, approx. 350 m on foot to the BADEHAUS.
+Munich public transport (MVV): S7 direction Wolfratshausen (every 20 minutes from Munich Central Station), continue from Wolfratshausen train station with bus 370, 374, 376, 379 or X970 to Waldram, then walk about 350 m to the BADEHAUS memorial.